Configuring Discovery Views for Primo VE

 Optional text to describe the slot.

-5. In the Select Search Profiles for slot section, activate the search profiles that you want to include with the new slot.
-As you activate a row, it is moved to the top of the list and up/down arrows are added to the row.
+In the Select Search Profiles for slot section, activate the search profiles you want to include with the new slot.
+As you activate a row, it moves to the top of the list.
+You can use up/down arrows to change its order.

-• Include featured articles from CDI in a search profile slot that returns only local records.
+You want to return featured CDI articles (Search Profile = CentralIndex) in a search profile that returns only local records (Search Profile = MyInstitution).

-• Include featured images in search results in which images were excluded.
-For greater emphasis, you can include featured images to search results in which images are already included.
+You want to include featured images in search results in which images were excluded.
+For greater emphasis, you can return featured images in search results in which images were already included.

-• List – The Featured Results Bar in the new UI displays up to 10 items that include only the title.
+List – The Featured Results Bar displays up to 10 items that include only the title.
 Users can scroll left or right to see the items in the horizontal list.
 If the title exceeds seven rows, an ellipsis is added to the end of the seventh row to indicate that the title is incomplete.

-• Thumbnail – The Featured Results Bar in the new UI displays up to 10 items that include a constant size thumbnail with the title below it.
+Thumbnail – The Featured Results Bar displays up to 10 items that include a constant-size thumbnail with the title below it.
 Users can scroll left or right to see the items in the horizontal list.
 If the title exceeds four rows, an ellipsis is added to the end of the fourth row to indicate that the title is incomplete.

 Thumbnail Format